 I used a drill bit to clear the holes keeping all holes in the tracks consistent at around 3 mm-3.1 mm whatever drill bit you have.
 I then used cut pieces of polycarbonate 3mm longer the the tracks are wide.
 Insert and use a lighter to get the end hot and then use the lighter to push the rod in the tracks "mushing" the soft plastic and creating a riveting effect.
 The repeat on the other side.
 Leave one link where this is not done on the outer side; this is your master link.
 ABS should work just fine.

 Liked ByView All

 Furyosity by MaverickIdeas is licensed under the Creative Commons - Attribution license.

 - You must attribute (give credit) to the creator of this Thing.

 - Remixing or Changing this Thing is allowed.

 - Commercial use is allowed.

-We're sure MaverickIdeas would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure MaverickIdeas would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).